 This content has been automatically translated from Ukrainian.

-Makimono (Makimono) – is a traditional Japanese horizontal handwritten scroll designed to be deployed in a horizontal direction.
-This format has been popular in various art forms, including painting and calligraphy.
+Makimono – is a traditional Japanese horizontal handwritten scroll designed to be unrolled in a horizontal direction.
+This format was popular in various forms of art, particularly in painting and calligraphy.

-Compared to Western works of art that hang on the wall, the makimono has an interactive character.
-To view an image or text on a makimono, you need to unfold the scroll manually.
+Compared to Western artworks that are hung on walls, makimono has an interactive nature.
+To view the image or text on a makimono, you need to manually unroll the scroll.

-Traditionally, makimono has been used to represent historical images, poetic works, religious texts, or literary works.
-This format allowed authors to create consistent interpretations or long narratives.
+Traditionally, makimono was used to present historical images, poetic works, religious texts, or literary works.
+This format allowed authors to create sequential interpretations or long narratives.

-It is also important to note that scrolls were very practical for storage, because they could be compactly folded and stored in special boxes.
+It is also important to note that scrolls were very practical for storage, as they could be compactly rolled up and kept in special boxes.

 This post doesn't have any additions from the author yet.